fmmfonseca/completely/README.md

 Together these can used to tackle a variety of use cases, wherein the choice of components or combination thereof depends solely on the application at hand.

+# Download

+All release artifacts are available for download from the [Maven central repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.miguelfonseca.completely%22).

 # Build from source

 Building *Completely* requires Maven 3 and Java 8, or newer.